bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 # Installing on a BigBlueButton Server

 To make Greenlight as easy to install as possible, we've created a Docker image that wraps the applicaton.
 It is **highly** recommended that you use Docker when install Greenlight on a BigBlueButton server.
-You can install Greenlight without Docker, however we don't provide steps for doing this, so some knowledge of Ruby on Rails is most likily required.
+You can install Greenlight without Docker (see [Setting up a development environment](#setting-up-a-development-environment)).

 You should run all commands in this section as `root` on your BigBlueButton server.